-If you get Carer’s Allowance for a child under 18, this should not be affected so long as you continue to provide at least 35 hours of care a week to them while they are in hospital.
-If you stop providing at least 35 hours a week to your child while they are in hospital, your Carer’s Allowance can continue for a temporary period of up to 12 weeks – although this period may be shorter if you have already had other breaks from providing that level of care in the previous 26 weeks.
+If you get Carer’s Allowance for a child under 18, this should not be affected, so long as you continue to provide at least 35 hours of care a week to them while they are in hospital.
+If you stop providing 35 hours’ care, Carer’s Allowance can continue for a temporary period, up to 12 weeks.
+This period might be shorter if you have already had other breaks from providing that level of care in the previous 26 weeks.

 Get in touch via phone, email or social media for advice and support from our team.